XPS INSULATION BOARDS

 - Overlap the plinth-to-facade transition by 100 mm minimum: A short XPS-over-EPS overlap at the DPC line shuts down the cold bridge that drives mould at the plinth junction, a step worth getting right to keep the base of the wall dry for decades.

-- Account for cool-weather cure: CT84 foam adhesive cures more slowly when ambient temperatures drop below about 5 °C — plan board placement so freshly bonded sections are not disturbed for at least the manufacturer's stated cure window.
+- Account for cool-weather cure: Foam adhesive cures more slowly below about 5 °C, so plan board placement to leave freshly bonded sections undisturbed for the manufacturer's stated cure window.

-- Protect from prolonged UV: XPS is sensitive to long sun exposure on site; cover stacked boards under sheeting if storage exceeds a few weeks.
+- Protect from prolonged UV: XPS is sensitive to long sun exposure on site, so cover stacked boards under sheeting if storage runs beyond a few weeks.

 Is This XPS Range Right for Your Project?

-- Need a full XPS-vs-EPS view before deciding?
+- Want the full material comparison first?
 The XPS vs EPS comparison for UK projects walks through where each material wins and the build-up implications.

 - Above-ground facade work?
-Graphite EPS boards within the same EWI range deliver the vapour permeability and lighter weight that external render systems need on the main elevation.
+Graphite EPS boards within the same Renders World EWI range deliver the vapour permeability and lighter weight that external render systems need on the main elevation.

 - Non-combustible route required?
-Non-combustible mineral wool insulation for high-rise and fire-strategy projects provides Euroclass A1 performance and is typically preferred where the project fire strategy requires non-combustible insulation above ground level.
+Non-combustible mineral wool insulation provides Euroclass A1 performance and is typically preferred where the project fire strategy requires non-combustible insulation above ground level.

 How much do XPS foundation boards cost compared to standard EPS?

 XPS carries a higher unit cost than expanded polystyrene because the extrusion process creates the closed-cell structure that resists water absorption.
-For below-ground and plinth applications, total installed cost is often competitive because XPS removes the need for a separate drainage membrane and delivers longer maintenance-free performance in permanently damp conditions.
+For below-ground and plinth applications the total installed cost is often competitive, because XPS removes the need for a separate drainage membrane and delivers longer maintenance-free performance in permanently damp conditions.

 Can I use XPS boards on the main facade above DPC?

-XPS is designed for foundation and plinth zones because its closed-cell structure limits vapour permeability — moisture trapped behind a render finish above DPC has limited escape routes.
+XPS is designed for foundation and plinth zones because its closed-cell structure limits vapour permeability, and moisture trapped behind a render finish above DPC has limited escape routes.
 For the main facade, graphite EPS or mineral wool provides the breathability that external render systems rely on to keep walls dry and condensation-free over the long term.

 What XPS thickness meets Part L for UK ground floors?